mpanko/denisasvach/content/projects/saudade.md

 ---
 id: saudade
 title: Saudade
+order: 16
-image: /images/saudade-thumbnail.jpg
+image: /images/saudade_thunbnail-image.jpg
-description: A poetic exploration of longing and nostalgia through multimedia installations.
+description: Saudade is a solo contemporary dance performance, a game of strict boundaries where imagery and longing intertwine, leaving an echo that resonates in the chest.
 content:
   - type: text
-    content: Saudade is a multimedia project that delves into the complex emotions of longing, nostalgia, and the bittersweet nature of memory.
-Inspired by the Portuguese concept of "saudade," this work creates immersive environments that evoke a sense of yearning for something indefinable or unattainable.
+    content: Saudade is a game with strict boundaries in which imagery and longing go hand in hand.
+It’s a puffed-out void that bursts and hits you right into your chest.
+It’s whispering at the edge of actuality.
+Saudade – the sensation of lacking, grief for something beloved that disappeared or has never been here.
+Solo by a dancer and choreographer, Alica Minárová, who through the character of a stripper searches for natural sensuality that doesn’t deprive the female body of dignity by showing it.
   - type: text
-    content: The installation combines visual art, sound, and interactive elements to create a multisensory experience that transports visitors to a space between memory and imagination.
-Through this work, viewers are invited to reflect on their own experiences of longing and the role of memory in shaping our emotional landscapes.
+    content: |-
+      choreography, performing: Alica Minar

+      dramaturgy: Šimon Peták

+      visual concept and solution: Denisa Svachova

+      music: Lukáš Palán

+      light design: Eliška Kocianová, Michal Horacek
   - type: image
     src: /images/saudade-1.jpg
     alt: Overview of Saudade installation